 What Is Sendmail?

-sendmail is a very plain and simple MTA (Mail Transfer Agent), which implements the SMTP (Simple Mail Transfer Protocol) amongst others and can be used to transmit emails, typically on Linux dedicated or virtual servers.
+sendmail is a very plain and simple MTA (Mail Transfer Agent), which implements the SMTP (Simple Mail Transfer Protocol) amongst others and can be used to transmit emails, typically on KVM-based virtual private servers running Linux.
 While there is a commercial version available which is called "Sendmail", the sendmail we're covering in this how-to article is the UNIX-based version of it, which comes with pretty much every Linux distribution as well as *BSD (FreeBSD, OpenBSD and variants).
 Using the sendmail command might be the most easy way to send e-mails via Linux shell CLI (Command Line Interface), apart from mailx, which can be used in conjunction with sendmail to make it even easier to send and receive mails from command line.
 Like the name already suggests, sendmail itself can only send emails and not store received ones in POP or IMAP mailboxes.

 Where Is Sendmail And Its Configuration Files Located?